Spiky-73/SpikysLib/README.md

 - Added DrawStringWithShadow and DrawStringShadow methods to GraphicsHelper
 - Added IsPartOfACurrency, CurrencyValue and CurrencyType method for item types to CurrencyHelper
 - Improved GetPriceText method
+- Fixed TooltipHelper.AddLine not always adding the line

 ### v1.2.0.1
 - Fixed a crash when using ObjectMemberElement with null values